 The chickens are free range and I don't have any idea how many I have now.
 I count the guineas because I am down to five.
 And I have three roosters.
 But the chickens are mostly on their own.
 They have to make it back into the coop at night and then I shut the door.
 Last evening, two of the chickens were outside the west coop door which is closed due to the sheep.
 I had to pick them up and set them into the coop.
 They had already started to roost on the ground.
+I have cooked the fourteen eggs for the chickens.
+They need the protein.
+I have to cook the eggs because I don't want to encourage them to eat raw eggs.

 I will need to get new chicks this spring.
 I have some chickens that are two years old and the rest are just over a year.
 I will need to replace and add to the flock to keep the egg production.
 The older chickens will slow down egg laying and will eventually go into the soup pot.